ZachGoldberg/Cerebro/README.md

 The cname returns an A record for each machine of that type.  e.g. redis.startup.com -> aws-us-west-1.redis.startup.com -> 12.67.20.106

 ## Security
 I've had a few questions on Cerebro's security model.
 Namely, that there is none.
 This is for two reasons: time, and it's not immediately obvious to me that one is required.
 Your cloud should, in an ideal world, be completely firewalled off from the outside world.
-All of cerebro's management is done via TCP connections on non-standard ports which should be accessible only within your firewalled cloud or VPC.
+All of cerebro's management is done via HTTP connections on non-standard ports which should be accessible only within your firewalled cloud or VPC.
 To manage my machines within this environment I usually poke a hole or two with a reverse SSH port forward, or simply VPN beyond the firewall.
-This isn't a perfect scenario, anybody within your cloud can do some bad things, but it seems 'good enough' until somebody cares enough to beef up the internal security model.
+This isn't a perfect scenario, anybody within your cloud can do some bad things, but it seems 'good enough' until somebody cares to beef up the internal security model.